piyushwani004/OnlineHouseRentingSystem/README.md

 # OnlineHouseRentingSystem
-House rental portal is a webpage where house owners, clients, customers can exchange information effectively and inexpensively.

-Provides user-friendly interface, satisfying the needs of the consumers.

-Employs a new strategy that facilitates easy management of rental houses.
+House rental portal is a webpage where house owners, clients, customers can exchange information effectively and inexpensively.Provides user-friendly interface, satisfying the needs of the consumers.Employs a new strategy that facilitates easy management of rental houses.

 MODULES: